ChenYujunjks/flight_management_sys/README.md

 ### Prerequisites

 - Node.js >= 16
-- A database compatible with Drizzle ORM (e.g., PostgreSQL)
+- A database compatible with Drizzle ORM (e.g., MySQL or PostgreSQL)
-- A .env file with appropriate environment variables (explained below)
+- A `.env` file with appropriate environment variables (explained below)
+- `pnpm` as your package manager (recommended)

+---

 ### Installation